vertec-io/wsl2_usb_linux_kernel/README.md

    ```bash
    sudo cp /mnt/c/WSL/backups/kernel/vmlinux /mnt/c/WSL/kernel/vmlinux
    ```
+   > If you get errors from WSL replacing the vmlinux file in the .wslconfig location, shut down wsl with `wsl --shutdown` and do this from the windows side.

 2. **On the Windows side**, confirm that the `.wslconfig` file is correctly configured to point to the restored kernel:
    - Open the `.wslconfig` file: